acc-trainings/SpringBoot-OpenShift-Training/README.md

 ![pic8](https://github.com/acc-trainings/customer-api/blob/5.DevOps-CICD/4.Jenkins_console_setup/pic8.png)

-When both is done, your credential list should look like this :
+When both are done, your credential list should look like this :

 ![pic9](https://github.com/acc-trainings/customer-api/blob/5.DevOps-CICD/4.Jenkins_console_setup/pic9.png)

 ## e.
-Beforehand Changes in Jenkinsfile
+Jenkinsfile changes

 1. Go to your Source code repo.
 In my case, it would be https://github.com/acc-trainings/customer-service-ketanchhatbar
 2. Click on the Jenkinsfile and click on “Edit” icon to edit the file.